 Task 2.2: Optimize scripts

-This task requires optimizing calculations required for the algorithm.
-The goal is to have an implementation requiring as less computational resources as possible.
+The goal is to have an implementation of the model that requires as few computational resources as possible.
+Therefore, fast algorithms to perform model’s calculations will be researched and implemented.
+Benchmarks of the different model’s implementations on the (simulated) training dataset will be compared.

 Task 2.3: Optimization of algorithm parameters

-This task requires to optimize the parameters such that there is a good trade-off between output-quality and calculation speed.
+The goal is to optimize the parameters required by the model such that there is a good trade-off between output-quality and calculation speed.
+Cross-validation on the (simulated) training dataset will be used together with parameter grid searches.

 Cross-validation: use training set (simulated data).